Madison GardnerPosted January 20, 2026

 Medical coding isn’t a one-and-done task; it’s a field that’s constantly evolving.
 Keeping up with annual CPT code updates, changing payer policies, and new compliance rules is essential for maintaining your practice’s financial health and avoiding unnecessary claim denials.
 The good news is you don’t have to do it alone.
 A wealth of resources is available to help your team stay sharp, accurate, and informed.
 Making continuous education a priority is one of the best investments you can make in your practice’s long-term success.

-Professional Organizations and Training
+Tap into Professional Organizations and Training

 Your first stop for reliable information should always be professional organizations.
 Groups like the American Medical Association (AMA) and the American College of Obstetricians and Gynecologists (ACOG) set the standards for the entire industry.
 They provide the official guidelines, resources, and training materials that form the foundation of accurate coding.
 Encouraging your billing staff to participate in regular training sessions or certification programs offered by these organizations ensures they are always working with the most current information.
 This proactive approach helps build a knowledgeable team that can handle complex coding scenarios with confidence.